Recipe: Salmon and Summer Squash

 - 1 tsp garlic powder

-- On a baking sheet (with a lip) or in a cast-iron skillet or Dutch oven, drizzle ½ Tbsp olive oil and add zucchini, squash, onion and garlic.
-Stir together to mix and coat veggies.
+- On a baking sheet (with a lip) or in a cast-iron skillet or Dutch oven, drizzle ½ Tbsp olive oil and add zucchini, squash, onion, and garlic.
+Stir to mix and coat veggies.

-- Place the salmon fillets on top of the veggies and top with remaining 1/2 Tbsp of olive oil.
+- Place salmon fillets atop veggies with remaining 1/2 Tbsp olive oil.

-- On top of the salmon, add diced tomatoes, oregano, garlic powder, and another drizzle of olive oil.
+- Atop salmon, add diced tomatoes, oregano, garlic powder, and another drizzle olive oil.

-- Place prepared salmon and veggies in the oven and cook for 25-30 minutes, until veggies are softened and salmon is fully cooked at 145˚ F.
+- Place prepared salmon and veggies in oven.
+Cook 25-30 minutes, until veggies softened and salmon fully cooked at 145˚ F.

 - For the tomatoes: red/yellow/orange bell peppers